Kopperunchinga I

 Kopperunchinga I (reigned c.
 1216–1242 CE) was a Kadava chieftain.
 He played a major role in the political affairs of Tamil country.
 Once an official in the service of the Chola king Kulothunga Chola III (1178-1218), Kopperunchinga utilized the opportunity arising out of the Pandyan invasion of the Chola country to become an independent king.
 Inscriptions of Kopperunchinga I are few since his kingdom was still forming during most of his life, while he was actively engaged in conflict with other powers.

 Life

 Kopperunchinga I, who is referred to variously as Jiya-Mahipati, Alagiyasiyan, Sakalbhuvana-chakravartin Kopperunjinga and Manavalapperumal, was a subordinate of Kulothunga Chola III between 1191 and 1195.
 During this period the Chola empire was declining after many years of glory.
-During the final years of Kolothunga III's rule, the Pandya Maravarman Sundara Pandya defeated his son Rajaraja III and made the Chola subordinate to Pandya rule; thus marking the beginning of the final demise of the Cholas.
+During the final years of Kulothunga III's rule, the Pandya Maravarman Sundara Pandya defeated his son Rajaraja III and made the Chola subordinate to Pandya rule; thus marking the beginning of the final demise of the Cholas.
 Kopperunchinga I, though related to the Chola king by marital ties and an officer in his government until c.
 1213, took advantage of the confusion, by strengthening his personal position.
-He garrisoned the town of Sendamangalam in the present kallakurichi district, converting it into a military stronghold.
+He garrisoned the town of Sendamangalam in the present Kallakurichi district, converting it into a military stronghold.